-Sister to the sprawling pub in Wauwatosa, the downtown version of Mo's is big and brash -- but still inviting.
-Its two-story footprint provides more than a few areas to imbibe, and is an ideal spot to catch some live music.
-Mo's is a lively bar, and the right choice for those who are looking for something a little more rowdy and fun than cozy and quiet.
+Sister to the sprawling pub in Wauwatosa, the Downtown version of Mo's is big and brash -- but still inviting.
+Its two-story footprint provides more than a few areas to imbibe, and it's an ideal spot to catch some live music.
+Mo's is a lively bar, the right choice for those who are looking for something a little more rowdy and fun than cozy and quiet.

 If you enter this East Side institution, you may have a hard time leaving -- due partly to the fact that it's a damn good time, and partly because the interior is a dark labyrinth that's nearly impossible to navigate after a couple of Harps.
 There are worse things than being stuck in a friendly bar just a Blarney Stone's throw from the madness of busy North Ave, however.

 Chunks of delectable corned beef brisket draw in hungry patrons from every neighborhood in Milwaukee.
 Oddly enough, McBob's is also known for pretty amazing tacos (if for some reason corned beef isn't your thing).
 The bar is a friendly neighborhood tap that draws a diverse crowd looking to raise a pint and consume salted, cured meat.